stormpath/stormpath-framework-spec/social.md

 redirected back to the server after authentication with the provider.
 The callback handler must complete the following tasks:

-  * Parse the callback data from the provider to get the access token or code
+  * Parse the callback data from the provider to get the authorization code
-  * Create or update the account in Stormpath, by making a call to the `application.getAccount()` method in the SDK of the framework language
+  * Perform the authorization code exchange, if needed.
+  * Retrieve or create the account, by posting the provider data to Stormpath
   * Create the OAuth2 token cookies for the user
   * Redirect the user to `stormpath.web.login.nextUri`